Spaghetti aglio, olio e peperoncino is one of the easiest and simplest pasta recipes you will ever make. It’s just as tasty as it is quick and easy.

 - And if there’s 36 mini hot dogs baked into the pizza crust, it’s ABSOLUTELY NOT authentic Italian!

-Here’s the American Heart Association’s list of characteristics from this diet.
+The American Heart Association’s list of characteristics from the Mediterranean diet.

 - high consumption of fruits, vegetables, bread and other cereals, potatoes, beans, nuts and seeds